keymanapp/help.keyman.com/developer/language/reference/platform.md

 application, browser, form factor and input type.
 Accordingly, the platform constraints are correspondingly loose.

-A platform constraint is list of one or more platform identifiers separated by spaces.
+A platform constraint is a list of one or more platform identifiers separated by spaces.
 There is no order defined for the list.
 The identifiers are case-insensitive.

 The key requirement for testing a given platform constraint is that all factors must be met for the constraint to pass.
-If an unknown constraint is included, then the test fails (note: new behaviour for Keyman 10).
+If an unknown constraint is included, then the test fails (note: new behaviour since Keyman 10).

-For example, `touch android tablet native` would match Keyman for Android on an Android tablet; `android tablet` would match Keyman for Android on an Android tablet or KeymanWeb in a browser on an Android tablet. `blackberry` would not match on any platform (as Blackberry is not a supported platform for Keyman.)
+For example, `touch android tablet native` would match Keyman for Android on an Android tablet; `android tablet` would match Keyman for Android on an Android tablet or KeymanWeb in a browser on an Android tablet. `blackberry` would not match on any platform (as Blackberry is not a supported platform for Keyman).

 ## Platform constraint definition